Ramadhan-Nia/ig-clone-projects/README.md

 ---
 This project is a hands-on way to improve your SQL analytics skills by solving real-world style problems using a structured dataset.
+Here Raw Data can be seen in the Ig clone dataset directory(file name is ig_db.sql).
+Sql queries can be viewed in MySql File (SQL ig clone.sql).
 Happy Learning!